HiggsTools: BSM scalar phenomenology with new versions of HiggsBounds and HiggsSignals: The framework

 While production cross section and branching ratio values can completely be provided by the user, \HiPr also provides tabulated reference model predictions for the most common Higgs production and decay channels.

 The largest set of predictions is available for scalar bosons with exactly the same couplings as the SM Higgs boson.
 The tabulated cross section and branching ratio values then only depend on the mass of the new scalar.
-The numbers for this SM reference model are taken from \ccite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
-For the production cross sections, the following channels are available: \begin{itemize} \item $gg\to H$, \item $p p \to b\bar bH$, \item $p p \to H + 2 j$ (VBF), \item $p p \to WH$, \item $p p \to ZH$ (including $gg\to ZH$, $qq\to ZH$, $b\bar b \to ZH$), \item $p p \to t\bar t H$, \item $p p \to tH$ ($t$ channel + $s$ channel), \item $tWH$. \end{itemize} All these cross sections are available for scalar masses ranging from $10\gev$ to $3\tev$ and take state-of-art QCD corrections into account.
+The numbers for this SM reference model are taken from the website of the LHC Higgs working group (see also \ccite{LHCHiggsCrossSectionWorkingGroup:2016ypw}).
+For the production cross sections, the following channels are available: \begin{itemize} \item $gg\to H$, \item $p p \to b\bar bH$, \item $p p \to H + 2 j$ (VBF), \item $p p \to WH$, \item $p p \to ZH$ (including $gg\to ZH$, $qq\to ZH$, $b\bar b \to ZH$), \item $p p \to t\bar t H$, \item $p p \to tH$ ($t$ channel + $s$ channel), \item $tWH$. \end{itemize} All these cross sections are available for scalar masses ranging from $10\gev$ to $3\tev$ and take higher-order QCD corrections into account.
 For the masses between $120\gev$ and $130\gev$ also predictions including electroweak corrections are available.